Austin Peralta: Career

 Peralta composed and performed the score for the remastered documentary What Happened to Kerouac?
 (2012) and appeared on the track "DMT Song" on the album Until the Quiet Comes (2012).
 Peralta was a touring member of jazz group The Cinematic Orchestra and performed regularly with Allan Holdsworth and Virgil Donati.

 Peralta was a regular collaborator with Flying Lotus and Thundercat and made recordings with Teebs, Strangeloop, and Erykah Badu.

+Peralta was interviewed in the documentary film Being in the World by Tao Ruspoli, which includes a brief performance interlude in support of the interview (available in full on YouTube).

 Death

 Peralta died on November 21, 2012, at the age of 22.
 The LA County Coroner's Report indicated the most likely cause of death was viral pneumonia aggravated by a combination of alcohol and drugs.

 Deathgasm Ensemble

 The ensemble name Deathgasm is an inspiration from the Bardo Thodol (the so-called Tibetan Book of the Dead) and the Gaspar Noé film Enter the Void.
 Peralta felt that his music had the power to evoke spiritual places similar to death, orgasm, love, or "whatever".
 So he decided to name his ensemble Deathgasm.